 Paleo for Women – Stefani Ruper is the bestselling author of Sexy by Nature.
 Her site includes a great podcast, a blog and a number of great recipes to help those interested in the paleo diet.

-The Foodee – The paleo-centric sites provides healthy recipes as well as a great dose of community togetherness.
+The Foodee – This paleo-centric site provides healthy recipes as well as a great dose of community togetherness.
 Visitors to the site are encouraged to share recipes and get together to discuss ideas and meet like-minded people.

 Just Eat Real Food – Allison offers up daily recipes based on the idea that only natural foods should be consumed.
 She also helps visitors connect to the sources of paleo cooking and instruction that inspired her to make the change to a paleo diet.